 The other article was from Forrester Research and Dave Frankland.
 He also agreed with the livework team:

-"According to Amazon's former Chief Scientist, individuals will generate more data in 2009 than in the combined history of mankind.
+"According to Amazon's former Chief Scientist, individuals will generate more data today than in the combined history of mankind.
 Think about the implications for your marketing and overall business.
-On the one hand, it is possible to know more about every prospect and customer, and to improve their customer experience based on what you know about them.
+On the one hand, it is possible to know more about every prospect and customer and to improve their customer experience based on what you know about them.
 On the other hand, it's very easy to drown in the exponentially growing stream of data.
-Customer Intelligence (CI) professionals sit at the nexus of this data explosion, while also dealing with tectonic shifts in customer behavior, and an increased demand for marketing accountability."
+Customer Intelligence (CI) professionals sit at the nexus of this data explosion, while also dealing with tectonic shifts in customer behaviour, and increased demand for marketing accountability."